shukriadams/tetrifact/docs/DEVELOPMENT.md

     - Ability to receive new builds while file index is disconnected for maintenance.

+## Running from Visual Studio

+Set Tetrifact.Web as your start project and run in IIS Express.

 ## Running from command line

-You can of course run everything from Visual Studio, but if you're using the command line, read on.

 Opening for the first time?
 Run